 Do they have trouble getting home on time, picking the kids up from school, or making a decent dinner?

 Are you getting the gist of this?

-For instance, if you sell supplements, you may have to focus on the aspects of their life that involve eating or feeding their children.
+Say you sell supplements.
+You may have to focus on the aspects of their life that involve eating or feeding their children.